-The shattering of my ego has never felt so empowering.
-And Mixed Martial Arts (MMA) has been a big part of this.
+The shattering of my ego has never felt so empowering and Mixed Martial Arts (MMA) has been a big part of this transformative journey; forcing me to confront my limitations and push beyond the boundaries of what I thought was possible.

 My introduction to the sport came in my late teens.
 It featured a much-anticipated fight between Don Frye and Yoshihiro Takayama at the 2002 Pride 21 Fighting Championships (FC).

-I wasn’t a big fan of MMA.
-But this particular event had a lot of buzz and piqued my interest.
-I decided to tune in.
+I wasn’t a big fan of MMA, as I had always found it a bit too intense and violent.
+However, this particular event had a lot of buzz and piqued my interest in ways I hadn’t expected.

-The two engaged in one of the most intense back-and-forths I’ve ever witnessed, pummeling each other with vicious haymakers and thunderous blows.
+It was one of the most intense back-and-forths I’ve ever witnessed; a thunderous encounter full of vicious haymakers and blows.

 By the 5th minute, Frye’s face was bloodied and Takayama’s eyes were nearly swollen shut, his face discolored and severely bruised.